brunofalmeida/MyTime-iOS/Design/README.md

 ## Ideas for Future Features

-- Add a description and notes for each task

-- Set goals for time to spend on categories/tasks
+- Set goals for time to spend on priorities per day, week, month, etc.

 - Interactively compare goals to results

 - Allow tasks timer to run in the background, provide notification reminders (e.g. take a break, 30 minutes elapsed)

-- Provide general notifications for time management tips
+- Actively provide suggestions and advice for time management (could be in-app or as notifications)